How to Determine Market Demand for a Product in the Home Improvement Industry

 Residential new construction and home improvement market growth is influenced by numerous demand factors.
 A few of these include:

-- The total number of people in the market
+• The total number of people in the market

-- Current utilization or purchase incidence
+• Current utilization of products and/or purchase incidence

-- The tastes and preferences of customers
+• The tastes, attitudes and preferences of customers

-- The success of advertising and marketing campaigns and a company’s overall brand awareness in various product categories
+• The success of advertising and marketing campaigns and a company’s overall brand awareness in various product categories

-- The frequency of product use and quantities purchased
+• The frequency of product use and quantities purchased

-- Prices paid or price shifts for related goods (particularly items that complement or could substitute your products)
+• Prices paid or price shifts for related goods (particularly items that complement or could substitute your products)

-- Expectations about future demand for a product or material
+• Expectations about future demand for a product or material

 On the flip side, an industry shows signs of decline when it’s not able to keep up with the rest of the country's economic growth.
 This can happen when a raw material used for a building product becomes scarce or obsolete, when new technologies or products emerge to replace old ones, or when demand shifts dramatically.
 Think of how the concrete sector faces this challenge, for example.